 What started out as a peaceful day of boating in Cianjur ended up silly and exciting and all-around fun.

-Borobudur – An Awesome Temple
+Borobudur – An Awesome Temple in Indonesia

 Borobudur is a 9th-century Mahayana Buddhist temple near Yogyakarta, Indonesia, and the world’s largest Buddhist temple.
 Like everything in Indonesia, there were stairs, lots of stairs.